nsg-ethz/mini_internet_project/platform/utils/autograder/bgp/README.md

 ### display.sh
 Displays each veth interface name of the host and the name of the other end.

-### docker_images
-Contains the files to build the bgptest container image.

 ### fake_network.sh
 *EXPERIMENTAL* The same as configure_container.sh except that the bgptest